So You’re Going to Shenzhen!

 Easiest Way to Travel from Hong Kong to Shenzhen?

 As with most ferry crossings, you should prepare plenty of time and patience, these things take time.
 We’ve made sure to inform you of the rush hours so, hopefully, you won’t get stuck in a two-hour long queue, just waiting to get to the other side.
-Nevertheless, if you’d like to spend this time more productively, perhaps working in the back of a roomy vehicle with Wi-Fi and a comfortable setting on the temperature control, consider hiring a professional car service with 24-hour customer support.
+Nevertheless, if you’d like to spend this time more productively, perhaps working in the back of a roomy vehicle with Wi-Fi and a comfortable setting on the temperature control, consider hiring a professional Hong Kong to Shenzhen cross-border transfer service.
+With 24/7 client support, your questions and inquiries will be answered promptly so you can have the most comfortable travel experience possible.

 This way, you’ll travel door-to-door in the highest comfort (second only to a helicopter ride) and you’ll save yourself the stress and hassle of those long queues, except of course for a brief moment at the Shenzhen border, where by law you’ll have to cross on foot.